paulinopjc/edia/README.md

    npm run dev
    ```

-5. Open your browser and visit `http://localhost:3000` to access the GIAVault application.
+5. Open your browser and visit `http://localhost:3000` to access the EdiaVault application.

 ## Microservices